Data Analytics and Visualization

 Schedules

 Go to the recent section.
 This schedule is subject to change, and please check back regularly for updates.
 All readings and materials can be directly accessed via the links below, although some may require a UW NetID login.
 Some readings and links about R/coding are on each lab session page.
+Please give us any anonymous suggestions about the lectures, labs, or anything using the anonymous suggestions box.

 I - Introduction to Data Science and R